abtion/guidelines/career/software_engineer_career_ladder.md

 - [ ] Research and propose new technologies to the team(s).
 - [ ] Are known as a go-to expert in one area of technology: e.g. browser rendering or TDD.

-### Level 5 - Senior Software Engineer
+### Level 5 - Lead Software Engineer

-As a Senior Software Engineer, you demonstrate that you are able to lead your team from initial client meeting to delivery, and product managers trust you in assisting them on a day-to-day basis.
+As a Lead Software Engineer, you demonstrate that you are able to lead your team from initial client meeting to delivery, and product managers trust you in assisting them on a day-to-day basis.
 Your team recognizes you as a strong technical leader that proactively identifies and clarifies issues whether technical or business-related, and you consistently deliver high-value solutions that are well-architected and can be easily maintained over time.

 Highly experienced engineers form this level with a median of 10 years of experience in the group.